vizdotlife/vizdotlife.github.io/_pages/announcements.md

 ## How much?
 80 ADA per piece

-There's a fee charged per mint with JPG and I'm trying to account for that in the minting price.
+There's a fee charged per mint when using JPG's new launch tool in beta and minting platform, and I'm trying to account for that in the minting price.

 ## Wen?
 Please know in advance that the official launch date could change due to unexpected scenarios outside of my control, but I'm planning for the following: